Munich air disaster: Other

 The University of Salford honoured Munich victim Eddie Colman by naming one of its halls of residence after him.
 Colman was born in Salford in 1936.
-There is also a network of small roads in Newton Heath named after the players who lost their lives in Munich, including Roger Byrne Close, David Pegg Walk, Geoff Bent Walk, Eddie Colman Close, Billy Whelan Walk, Tommy Taylor Close and Mark Jones Walk.
+There is a network of small roads in Newton Heath named after the players who lost their lives in Munich, including Roger Byrne Close, David Pegg Walk, Geoff Bent Walk, Eddie Colman Close, Billy Whelan Walk, Tommy Taylor Close and Mark Jones Walk.
 Among those roads is an old people's home named after Duncan Edwards.

-Edwards was also honoured with street names in his home town of Dudley; there is a small close off Stourbridge Road named Duncan Edwards Close, and in 2008, the Dudley Southern Bypass was renamed Duncan Edwards Way.
+Edwards was honoured with street names in his home town of Dudley.
+There is a small close off Stourbridge Road named Duncan Edwards Close.
+In 2008, the Dudley Southern Bypass was renamed Duncan Edwards Way.
 The road bridge over the Luas tram line at Fassaugh Road, Cabra, Dublin 7 is named after Billy Whelan.